 - Chapter 3 (Children and Young People) - Parts A and B - the entitlements and duties in respect of the VPS are set out in Parts A and B respectively with reference back to the adult section.

-In addition to the entitlement to make a VPS, victims are also entitled to say whether they would like to read their VPS aloud or whether they would like it to be played (if recorded) or read aloud for them (usually by the CPS prosecutor) - Chapter 2 Part A paragraph 1.12.
+In addition to the entitlement to make a VPS, victims are also entitled to say whether they would like to read their VPS aloud or whether they would like it to be played (if recorded) or read aloud for them by someone else (for example a family member or the CPS prosecutor) - Chapter 2 Part A paragraph 1.13.